yiisoft/yii2/docs/internals/getting-started.md

   url = git://github.com/username/yii2.git
 ```

-> Hint: The workflow of forking a package and pushing changes back into your fork and then sending a pull-request to the maintainer is the same for all extensions you require via composer.
+> Hint: The workflow of forking a package and pushing changes back into your fork and then sending a pull-request to the
+  maintainer is the same for all extensions you require via composer.

+Please refer to [Git workflow for Yii 2 contributors](git-workflow.md) for details about creating pull requests.